aseldawy/pigeon/README.markdown

 Our target is to have something like [PostGIS](http://postgis.net/) but for Pig instead of PostgreSQL.
-We use the same function names to make it easier for existing users to use SPig.
+We use the same function names to make it easier for existing users to use Pigeon.
 Here is an example the computes the union of all ZIP codes in each city.
     zip_codes = LOAD 'zips' AS (zip, city, geom);
     zip_by_city = GROUP zip_codes BY city;